fergiemcdowall/solrstrap/README.md

 Solrstrap is a Query-Result interface for Solr.
 Solrstrap is intended to be a starting point for those building web interfaces that talk to Solr.

 ##What does Solrstrap do?
 Solrstrap takes search queries and displays search results.
+It also features:
+* Instant search
+* Restful interface (you can link directly to /solrstrap.html?q=doughnuts)
+* Functioning history

 ##Why is Solrstrap cool?
 Solrstrap is cool because it does everything in Javascript, CSS and HTML on the client side.
 JSON is shot back from the server and interpeted by the web browser.